• beauty

 I've also worked with clients going through postpartum shedding or thyroid issues.
 We use extensions to help them feel like themselves while their hair recovers.
 It's a temporary fix that does wonders for confidence.

-Let’s clear up one more myth.
-Extensions aren’t just for straight hair.
+Let's clear up one more myth.
+Extensions aren't just for straight hair.
 I match textures all the time, wavy, curly, coily, and everything in between.
-That’s especially important here in Florida, where the humidity loves to show which hair is real and which isn’t.
+That's especially important here in Fairfield, NJ, where our clients have every texture you can imagine.

 Leave a comment